 Photo Credit: Image Source/Getty Images

 Chances are, your kids (and maybe even you!) could use a primer on the Pilgrims and Native Americans -- and just why we feast and give thanks every November.
-Here, the story of Thanksgiving:
+Here, the Thanksgiving story for kids.

 Long ago, in the early 1600s, a group of people in England wanted to pray and worship God in their own way.
 The King controlled the Church of England, and everyone was ordered to go to the same type of church.
 Anyone who dared to disobey would be sent to jail.